 FoundationDB provides excellent performance on commodity hardware.
 It is an open-source key-value store that allows you to support very heavy loads.

 For more information, watch the following video, in which the Wavefront co-founder Clement Pang explains cardinality.

 Although Wavefront supports high cardinality for time series data, to avoid high cardinality issues, consider the following recommendations:

-- The metric names are stable and do not change.
+- Ensure that the metric names are stable and do not change.

-- You keep source names stable.
+- Keep source names stable.
 Source names change over time, but make sure that they don’t change frequently.

-- Make sure that in Kubernetes, where point tags are usually called labels, you add only the point tags that you really need.
+- In Kubernetes, where point tags are usually called labels, add only the point tags that you really need.

 For information about metric, source, and point tag names, see Wavefront Data Naming Best Practices.
 You can also understand more about the metrics structure, sources and the sources browser, and tags, by exploring Metrics and the Metrics Browser, Sources, and Organizing with Tags.

 Our Customer Success team has prepared several KB articles that give additional detail.